anthonyshort/idiomatic-sass/README.md

 }
 ```

-Sass comes with a number of extra declations we need to consider:
+Sass comes with a number of extra declations we need to consider.
+The order declarations in a selector:

-* `$variable` should **always** appear at the top.
+1. `$variable` should **always** appear at the top.
-* `@extend` should always appear before properties.
+2. `@extend` should always appear before properties.
 It's like extending a class in Ruby.
-* `@include` should appear second.
+3. `@include` should appear second.
 This allows the properties to override the mixins.
-* Properties should appear after this, optionally grouped by type or sorted alphabetically.
+4. Properties should appear after this, optionally grouped by type or sorted alphabetically.
-* Mixins with content blocks should appear next. `@include someMixin { properties }`
+5. Mixins with content blocks should appear next. `@include someMixin { properties }`
-* Selectors that target itself. `&.modifier`
+6. Selectors that target itself. `&.modifier`
-* Child selectors appear last.
+7. Child selectors appear last.
-* There should be a single line in between variables, at-rules and properties to help make the distinction clear.
-* Avoid nested more than 2 deep.
-This is a sign of bad CSS as selectors become too specific.

 The basic rule of thumb is at-rules, properties, then blocks.